Alonso-del-Arte/blackjack/GameRules.md

 ## The rules of blackjack, as I understand them

-This document describes the game as it is usually played in American casinos.
+This document describes the game as I believe it is usually played in American casinos.
+I have never actually played blackjack in a casino or mock casino.
+The content of this document is based on what I've read in books and seen on YouTube videos and TV (mostly dramas but also some comedies).

 See [Variants](Variants.md) for variations on the game.

-The concept seems simple enough.
+The concept of blackjack seems simple enough.
 You make a wager.
 The dealer gives you cards ("hit") until you want no more cards ("stand") or you win by having a score of 21 or you lose by going over 21 ("going bust").
+You can also win with a score of 18, 19 or 20 if the dealer had to stand on 17.

 The court cards (J&#9824;, Q&#9824;, K&#9824;, J&#9829;, etc.) are valued at 10
 each.
 Aces are valued at 1 or 11 at the player's discretion (though in practice